Dicelette/i18n/en/docusaurus-plugin-content-docs/current/admin/config/import_export.md

 Theses columns are optional:
 - `avatar` : The link to the character's avatar.
 If you don't use an avatar, you can leave this column empty.
 The avatar used in the display will be the player's.
-- `channel` : Allows you to set a channel to send the sheet to, rather than using the default channels set when registering the template.
+- `channel` : Allows you to set a channel (also supporting thread and forum[^1]) to send the sheet to, rather than using the default channels set when registering the template.
 - `dice` : Specific dice for the `/dbd` command.
 If you don't use this command, you can leave this column empty (or delete it).